JiananHou429/measuring-the-position-of-firms-in-technology-space/README.md

 - The first batch (tfidf.R) shows how to use tfidf to characterize a firm's technology portfolio and calculate the similarity between firm technology portfolios
 - The second batch (doc2vec_training.py) shows how to train doc2vec to create patent level embeddings
 - The third batch (doc2vec.R) shows how to use doc2vec to characterize a firm's technology portfolio and calculate the similarity between firm technology portfolios

-The current `data` folder contains only a sample of 1000 patents.
-It acts as illustrative example of the local repository.